Ireland’s housing market has lost steam

 - Loan to Value (LTV) limits for principal dwelling houses (PDH):

 - 90% LTV limit on PDH mortgages of first time buyers

 - 80% LTV limit on PDH mortgages of second and subsequent buyers

-- The limit can go beyond by only up to 5% of the euro value of the mortgage lending to first time buyers and up to 20% to second and subsequent buyers
+- Banks and other lenders have the freedom to lend a certain amount above these limits: Up to 5% of the value of mortgages to first time buyers and up to 20% to second and subsequent buyers

 - LTV for Buy to Let mortgages (BLTs):

 - Banks can lend above these limits, but onlyup to 10% of the value of all non PDH mortgages on an annual basis